elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/async-await.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, there is a special syntax to work with promises in a more comfortable fashion, called “async/await”.
+  <div><strong>Interview Response:</strong> Yes, a special syntax to work with promises more comfortably, called “async/await”.
 It is surprisingly easy to understand and use.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />